diegojromerolopez/djbdd/README.md

 reductor.run();
 ```

+Note that this algorithm, the genetic algorithm and the memetic algorithm need
+a random seed to be set before their execution.

 #### Genetic Reduction
-W. Lenders y C. Baier defined the genetic operators for developing a Genetic Algorithm
+W. Lenders & C. Baier defined the genetic operators for developing a Genetic Algorithm
 for this BDD reduction problem in [8].
 We have implemeted a version of their approach
 in the **GeneticReductor** class.